hallambaker/Mathematical-Mesh/Web/Guide/contact.md

-<title>contacts
+<title>contact
-# Using the contacts Command Set
+# Using the contact Command Set

-The `contacts` command set is used to manage the user's contacts catalogue.
+The `contact` command set is used to manage the user's contacts catalogue.

-The contacts catalogue plays an important role in Mesh messaging as it is used to determine the security policy for sending outbound messages and is one of the sources used to perform access control (i.e. spam filtering) on inbound messages.
+The contacts catalogue plays an important role in Mesh messaging as it is used to manage the security policy for sending outbound messages and is one of the sources used to compile the access control authorizations (i.e. spam filtering) on inbound messages.

+The Mesh Service cannot read the contacts catalog entries themselves but the data in the contact catalog is used to compile the access catalog entries that do.

 Although the `meshman` tool is capable of adding, deleting and retrieving contact entries, it is intended to serve as a component to be used to build user interfaces rather than a tool designed for daily use.

+[Future Feature: Contact/Auth] Specify messaging authorizations

-## Adding contacts
+## Adding contacts from a file

-The `contact add` command adds a contact entry to a catalog from a file.
+The `contact import` command adds a contact entry to a catalog from a file.

 ~~~~
 <div="terminal">
 <cmd>Alice> meshman contact add email carol@example.com
-<rsp>ERROR - Could not find file 'C:\Users\hallam\Test\WorkingDirectory\em
+<rsp>ERROR - The command System.Object[] is not known.
-ail'.
 </div>
 ~~~~